PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

 .. admonition:: uncertainties in the case of taking the median of a set RFR values for one orbit

     The uncertainty in the median can be evaluated by means of creating a new set of the data points based on the original set recalculating a median at each new set.
 Each data point has an associated uncertainty.
 By taking this uncertainty as the standard deviation for each data point, I use the NumPy `np.random.normal <https://numpy.org/doc/stable/reference/random/generated/numpy.random.normal.html>`_ method to create gaussian noise and add it to the data point.
 I do this whole exercise 1000 times and therefore get 1000 median values.
 From this set of median values, I calculate the average and the standard deviation.
-The standard deviation is a measure of the uncertainty in the median (`DataTools.getMedianAndQuantilesPYtoCPP <https://generaltools-for-scientists.readthedocs.io/en/latest/datatools.html#DataTools.DataTools.getMedianAndQuantilesPYtoCPP>_`).
+The standard deviation is a measure of the uncertainty in the median (`DataTools.getMedianAndQuantilesPYtoCPP <https://generaltools-for-scientists.readthedocs.io/en/latest/datatools.html#DataTools.DataTools.getMedianAndQuantilesPYtoCPP>`_).

     On the other hand, there is the 33 - 67 percentile values for the median of the original set.
 Half the difference between these two values is also a measure for the spread and the uncertainty.

     I take the maximum of these two ways of determining the uncertainty, which in some cases it is the first one, in other cases the second one.

+I can make three types plots:

+    (1) the RFR of all the images as a function of VeRa-derived temperature;
+    (2) the average or median RFR of the images per orbit as a function of VeRa-derived temperatures;
+    (3) the temperature-binned version of (2), either the average value or the median.

 When I use all the images with phase angles < 130˚ (see :ref:`Step 02 <VMCStep02>`), the results are: